expipiplus1/hie-reload-example/readme.md

 When hie-bios is compiled with the haskell.nix infrastructure, it causes `reify 'id` to return a garbage type (`forall a. b -> c`).
-This doesn't happen when hie-bios is compiled with the nixpkgs haskell infrastructure or with Cabal.
+This doesn't happen when hie-bios is compiled with the nixpkgs haskell infrastructure.

+If one checks out hie-bios and compiles with Cabal in a nix-shell provided by haskell.nix's `shellFor` the incorrect behavior occurs too.

 ## To reproduce